-The key to farming an area is to do it with regularity and keep on your message.
+The key to farming an area is to do it with regularity and to keep to your message.

-It's easy to say that your target is the XYZ Subdivision, and maybe that's enough.
-However, will you be spending money marketing to the wrong demographic in the subdivision?
-What if it were pretty large and was built in phases?
-Perhaps there are homes in two or more price ranges.
-If so, you may only want to farm the higher price range area.
-The point is to do enough research to know that you're about to be marketing to a viable audience who you would want listing or be buying through you.
+It's easy to say that your target will be the XYZ Subdivision, and maybe that's enough.
+But would you be spending money marketing to the wrong demographic in that overall area?
+Perhaps there are homes there in two or more price ranges.

 Quantify Your Market

 Do a count or go to a database or mailing list marketer to determine the size of your marketing target.
 This is necessary for budgeting.
 You might want to refine your target more carefully if your potential audience is too big for your budget.

 Who are these people you're targeting?
 Do they have any commonalities other than where they live?
 Is the area full of retirees or empty nesters, or are the majority of residents younger families?
 It can also be a good idea to attend county and city council meetings now and again to identify the concerns of the community.

 A general marketing plan and campaign might be fine if it's a broad mix, or if it's a mix but only two major groups, such as young families and mid-life career people.